rodrigooslp/v-select-box/README.md

 New Features
 -------------------------------------

 There is a list of features that I'm currently working on.
-They will be pushed to this repo as soon as they're finished.
+They will be pushed to this repository as soon as they're finished.
 Your feedback is appreciated!